astrism/yammersfdc/README.md

 + add collapsible
 	+ //TBD

 Your demo app is now complete.
-Yammer's API has a lot more to it than just the Embed widget.
+Yammer's API has a lot more to it than just the Embed widget, so be sure to check out all the documentation.

+##Learns of the APIs
+###Context is important
+Having a comment on a specific record/data in any system is a baseline for any internal system claiming to be 'social'.
+The reasons are obvious, because an app without the proper context is garuanteed to display irrelivant information.
+And irrelivant information, with some useful pieces speckled throughout, is actually worse for users than no information at all.

+The Yammer API is great to get up and running quickly, but it still only resolves a simple use case of social interactions in your CRM system.
+It does NOT make it easy to enable context aware social interactions in your systems.

+Context awareness (with Yammer in Salesforce) requires a middle-tier database to hold/manage relationships between business data (accounts/contacts/billings) and social data.
+I'd be interested in seeing a simple nosql application to prove out this architecture.

+###Advice on the "middle-tier"
+In this case it would be a great time to take advantage of Salesforce.com's Canvas'ing capabilities.
+Which allow you to host a Heroku application authenticated within Salesforce.com user interface.
+Use your technology of choice (Java, Ruby, Node.js) and more easily integrate the two systems.

+##You're done!
 We think this is a great start for anyone interested in beginning Yammer development on the Salesforce platform.
+Let us know if you have any questions or comments.

-Happy coding.
+Happy coding!

-##Gotchas of APIs
-###Yammer
-		//TBD